rollbar/rollbar-gem/docs/configuration_options.md

 **Default** `true`

-Set to false if you have `Delayed`  but do not wish to wrap Delayed jobs with a Rollbar notifier.
+Set to false if you have `delayed_job`  but do not wish to wrap jobs with a Rollbar notifier.

 ### report_dj_data

 **Default** `true`

-Set to `false` to skip automatic reporting of Delayed job data.
-This can be handy if you manually report to Rollbar, or you have another way of catching and reporting those errors.
+Set to `false` to skip automatic bundling of job metadata like queue, job class name, and job options.

 ### dj_threshold